Argosy FIN 401 Module 5 Assignment 1 LASA 2 The Capital Budgeting Decision (100 Score)

 Wheel Industries is considering a three-year expansion project, Project A. The project requires an initial investment of $1.5 million.
 The project will use the straight-line depreciation method.
 The project has no salvage value.
 It is estimated that the project will generate additional revenues of $1.2 million per year before tax and has additional annual costs of $600,000.
 The Marginal Tax rate is 35%.

 1. Wheel has just paid a dividend of $2.50 per share.
 The dividends are expected to grow at a constant rate of six percent per year forever.
-If the stock is currently selling for $50 per share with a 10% flotation cost, what is the cost of latest equity for the firm?
+If the stock is currently selling for $50 per share with a 10% flotation cost, what is the cost of new equity for the firm?
 What are the advantages and disadvantages of using this type of financing for the firm?

 2. The firm is considering using debt in its capital structure.
 If the market rate of 5% is appropriate for debt of this kind, what is the after tax cost of debt for the company?
 What are the advantages and disadvantages of using this type of financing for the firm?